 To understand how your nerves work, think about how they’re similar to electrical cables.
 Nerves consist of a “wire,” which we call the axon.
-The axon is covered by insulating material called myelin.
+The axon is covered by an insulating material called myelin.

 MS damages the myelin so that the nerve’s ability to conduct electrical signals is slowed and uncoordinated.
 If the axon is also damaged, the electrical signal may be blocked entirely.

 - Spinal cord damage is usually associated with decreased mobility, impaired or abnormal sensations, and impaired genitourinary (genital and urinary) function.

 MS is widely believed to be an autoimmune process.
 In other words, the immune system, which normally protects your body, goes “rogue” and begins to attack parts of your body.

-The cognitive difficulties that are most common in people with MS tend to be with memory and speed of information processing.
+The cognitive difficulties that are most common in people with MS tend to be related to memory and speed of information processing.

 Additionally, difficulty with verbal fluency, especially word finding — the feeling that “the word is on the tip of my tongue” — is common.

-So called “executive functions” — such as, multitasking, prioritizing, and decision-making — are most associated with the frontal lobes of the brain.
+So-called executive functions — such as multitasking, prioritizing, and decision-making — are most associated with the frontal lobes of the brain.